-The assistant only needs the bundle identifier and version to generate the Mac App Store receipt validation code.
-You can choose to generate code either for receipt validation or for InApp purchase validation.
+The assistant only needs few information (the bundle identifier/version, the type of code) to generate the App Store receipt validation code.
+You can choose to generate code either for Receipt validation or for Receipt/InApp purchase validation.
 The generated code is ready-to-integrate, documented, debuggable and integrates various protection mechanisms to harden the reverse engineering.

 Need to integrate into Xcode ?
 Using a Continuous Integration build process for your application ?
 Receigen can also be used on a command line, making easy to integrate into a building process.